Renault confirms Senard as new chairman, Bollore as CEO

-PARIS (Reuters) - French carmaker Renault (RENA.PA) on Thursday confirmed the appointment of Michelin’s (MICP.PA) Jean-Dominique Senard as its new chairman and Thierry Bollore as new chief executive.
+PARIS, Jan 24 (Reuters) - French carmaker Renault on Thursday confirmed the appointment of Michelin’s Jean-Dominique Senard as its new chairman and Thierry Bollore as new chief executive.

-“In addition, Renault’s Board of Directors wishes to supervise actively the functioning of the Alliance and decides to give its Chairman full responsibility for managing the Alliance on behalf of Renault, in liaison with the Chief Executive Officer,” Renault said, regarding its alliance partnership with Nissan (7201.T).
+“In addition, Renault’s Board of Directors wishes to supervise actively the functioning of the Alliance and decides to give its Chairman full responsibility for managing the Alliance on behalf of Renault, in liaison with the Chief Executive Officer,” Renault said, regarding its alliance partnership with Nissan.

 Reporting by Gilles Guillaume, Laurence Frost and Sudip Kar-Gupta; editing by Jason Neely